Gositi/discord-fs/README.md

 The FS is started by executing `dc-fs.py`, and closing it is done by unmounting the filesystem.
 You can optionally specify another mountpoint as a command-line argument, otherwise the default mountpoint specified in `config.json` will be used.

-If any of this is an issue for you (and you can't Google your way to it), this is too much of a hack and you shouldn't use it.
+If any of this is an issue for you (and you can't Google your way to it), you shouldn't use it.
+This project is still in a too early development stage for me to recommend it for people not familiar with Python or Discord bots.

 ### Config file
 Most data required by the program at runtime is stored as JSON in the file `config.json`.